rolivencia/rolivencia/README.md

 💻 Currently filling the Scrum Master and Research & Development Consultant roles at [KBC (A Yokogawa Company)](https://www.kbc.global/).

 🛠️ I specialize in Angular and TypeScript as my current core technologies.
-I'm also a devoted agilist and I'm a [Certified Scrum Master](https://github.com/rolivencia/rolivencia/blob/main/csm-certificate.pdf).
+I'm also a devoted agilist and a [Certified Scrum Master](https://github.com/rolivencia/rolivencia/blob/main/csm-certificate.pdf).

 🌱I’m currently learning about the [Sanity](https://sanity.io) content platform and the [NGRX](https://ngrx.io/) state management library.